ctsit/nacculator/README.md

 * **getPtid**

-    This filter is used to get information about a single PatientID.
+    This filter is used to get information about a single PatientID and is not present in the config file.
 You need to use the `-ptid` flag to specify the patient ID.
     You can use the `-vnum` to get the records with particular visit number and Patient ID or use `-vtype` to get records with particular visit type and Patient ID.